Sumukha007/QR-code-generator/README.md

-A python program to generate and style qr codes and also include your own logo
+This project provides a Python program to generate and style QR codes, including the ability to embed a custom logo in the center of the QR code.
+The QR codes can be customized with different colors and background colors.